sf-wdi-22-23/modules-22/w07-rails/d1-sql-drills/README.md

 **Console Tips**

 * Don't forget to close your SQL Commands with a semi-colon (";")!
-* If you see `practice-#` you're stuck in the middle of inputting a sql command (and likely forgot the trailing semi-colon).
+* If you see `practice-#` (with `-#` instead of `=#`) you're stuck in the middle of inputting a SQL command (and likely forgot the trailing semi-colon).
 Just type `ctrl+c` to start fresh.

 #Workflow Setup

-To save your progress on the in-class examples and the challenges, I suggest creating files that store your SQL commands.
+To save your progress on the challenges, I suggest creating files that store your SQL commands.
 To run a `.sql` file, use the following command in your terminal:

   `psql -f <file_name>`